Kanthapuram A. P. Aboobacker Musliyar: Grand Mufti of India

-Musliyar was chosen as the Grand Mufti of India by the All India Tanzeem Ulamae Islam in a programme conducted at Ramlila Maidan after the death of Grand Mufti Akhtar Raza Khan, following an illness on 20 July 2018.
-The inauguration took place on Sunday, February 24, 2019.
-It set a record attendance for any event held in Ramlila Maidan.
+Musliyar was chosen as the Grand Mufti of India by the All India Tanzeem Ulamae Islam in a programme conducted at Ramlila Maidan, in New Delhi.
+The previous Grand Mufti, Akhtar Raza Khan, had died from an illness on 20 July 2018 and was succeeded by his son Asjad Raza Khan.
+The inauguration of Musliyar took place on Sunday, 24 February 2019.
+It set a record attendance for any event held at Ramlila Maidan.

-After his election conducted several receptions in various countries including UAE, Bahrain, Kuwait, Oman, Malaysia and Indonesia especially at his birthplace in India, Kozhikode.
-Speaker of the Kerala Legislative Assembly Sri P. Sreeramakrishnan, Kerala Minister TP Ramakrishnan, Karnataka Ministers UT Khader and Rahim Khan, and A Pradeepkumar member of 14th Kerala Legislative Assembly, Kerala Haj Committee chairman C Mohammed Faizi, Tamil Nadu Haj Committee chairman Haji Abdul Jabbar, Mayor of Kozhikode Thottathil Raveendran, Zamorin K.C.
-Unniyanujan Raja and Dr MGS Narayanan, politicians, religious and cultural leaders including from other Indian states participated in the civil reception.
-In the function, Minister T. P. Ramakrishnan expressed appreciations to the Grand Mufti for the Government of Kerala.
-You have got a golden visa for 10 years from the Dubai government, you are the first Muslim in India to get this honor.
+After his election conducted several receptions in various countries including the UAE, Bahrain, Kuwait, Oman, Malaysia and Indonesia especially at his birthplace in India, Kozhikode.
+The then Speaker of the Kerala Legislative Assembly P. Sreeramakrishnan, Kerala Minister T. P. Ramakrishnan, Karnataka Ministers U. T. Khader and Rahim Khan, and A. Pradeepkumar member of 14th Kerala Legislative Assembly, Kerala Haj Committee chairman C. Mohammed Faizi, Tamil Nadu Haj Committee chairman Haji Abdul Jabbar, Mayor of Kozhikode Thottathil Raveendran, Zamorin K. C. Unniyanujan Raja and Dr. M. G. S. Narayanan, politicians, religious and cultural leaders including from other Indian states participated in the civil reception.

 Peace and interfaith dialogue work

 Musliyar has conducted and attended many national and international conferences for peace and interfaith dialogue.

-He is the Chairman of the Sheikh Zayed International Peace Conference and was one of the speakers at the First World Tolerance Summit, conducted by the International Institute for Tolerance Dubai, UAE.
+He is the chairman of the Sheikh Zayed International Peace Conference and was one of the speakers at the First World Tolerance Summit, conducted by the International Institute for Tolerance Dubai, UAE.
 The tagline of the second Sheikh Zayed International Peace Conference was "Renaissance of the World Through Peace".
 In 2019 he attended Global Conference of Human Fraternity and met with Pope Francis, head of the Catholic Church.

 In 2014 he launched a campaign to plant 100,000 trees throughout India as part of preparations for the Sheikh Zayed International Peace Conference, held in New Delhi.

 Educational revivalist

 Musliyar educated several scholars from different parts of India.
-He is involved with Markaz Knowledge City, Unani Medical College, and with higher education and research.
+He is involved with Markaz Knowledge City, Markaz Unani Medical College & Hospital, and with higher education and research.
 He said in an interview with Khaleej Times that the "Education is key to peace".

 Views

 Musliyar has condemned Islamic extremism.
 He says that "Militant groups such as the Islamic State (IS) are trying to defame a religion that advocates peace and tolerance."
 In November 2015, he commented on gender equality, saying: "Gender equality is something which is never going to be a reality.
 It is against Islam, humanity and was intellectually wrong."
-He said, “only woman can give birth.”
-But some media misquoted him as saying women are capable only of childbirth.
+He said, "only a woman can give birth", although some media outlets misquoted him as saying women are only capable of childbirth.